 A conviction of driving under the influence could possibly result in a driver’s license suspension.
 Even a first DUI offense can result in the revocation of your driving privileges for up to six months.
 During this time, you will be entirely dependent on your family and friends, and on forms of public transportation – which as we all know is not very dependable.
 A DUI is a very serious offense which can cause a number of negative repercussions in your life.
 Not only will this conviction create a huge burden on your means of transportation but as well as hurt your social and professional reputation.

-First of all, it is important that we take a moment to make it very clear that once your license suspension ends, your license is NOT automatically reinstated.
+It is important that we take a moment to make it very clear that once your License Suspension ends, your license is NOT automatically reinstated.
 You will need to take certain steps to have your license restored.
-If you fail to do so and drive post-suspension but pre-license restoration, you may face additional penalties.
+If you fail to do so, and drive post-suspension, but pre-license restoration, you may face additional penalties.

 This content was written on behalf of Greg Prosmushkin.